milieuinfo/metadata-geonetwork/liquibase/README.md

 GEONETWORK_DB_MIGRATION_ONSTARTUP=false
 ```

-## Properties file
-Modify the `liquibase.properties` file to your liking.
-This defines:
-- the database to be modified
-- the context to consider
-- ..

 ## Config
 General config of liquibase is done using `pom.xml`.
-Here, the driver is added as a dependency and the `liquibase.properties` file is selected for sourcing the arguments for liquibase.
+Here, the driver is added as a dependency.
+Necessary liquibase properties
+are defined in de pom, and also available as profiles.

 # Contexts